From Gua Sha to jade rolling and ice rolling, turn your skincare into self-care with these de-stressing techniques and tips

 It may be causing a stir on Instagram and TikTok at the moment (courtesy of a glowing review from Lizzo), however Gua Sha has been around for thousands of years.

-With its roots in Traditional Chinese Medicine, Gua Sha was originally used as an ancient healing technique involving scraping the body with various shaped tools and stones to help with inflammation, energy flow and symptoms of seasonal illnesses.
+With its roots in Traditional Chinese Medicine, Gua Sha was originally used as an ancient healing technique involving scraping the body with various shaped tools and stones, which was believed to help with energy flows.
 It was also used as a means to release toxins and alleviate heat from the body.

-More recently, its popularity as a facial massage technique has soared where, instead of traditional scraping motions, gentler gliding movements and a smooth-edged massage tool (commonly made of jade or rose quartz) are used to aid lymphatic flow and drainage, release tension, manipulate and lift facial tissues and increase microcirculation.
+More recently, its popularity as a facial massage technique has soared where, instead of traditional scraping motions, gentler gliding movements and a smooth-edged massage tool (commonly made of jade or rose quartz) are used to release tension, manipulate and lift facial tissues and increase microcirculation.

 What are the benefits of Gua Sha?